emutos/manual/usermanual/docs/index.md

 # Booting #

+Very early after a hard reset or power up, EmuTOS emits its current version to the display, mostly so that developers know it is there and running.

-Successful initialization after power up or a hard reset will produce a screen similar to this one.
+Successful initialization will produce a screen similar to this one.

 ![EmuTOS boot screen](images/boot.screen.png "EmuTOS boot screen")